spryker/spryker-docs/docs/scos/dev/feature-walkthroughs/202204.0/prices-feature-walkthrough/money-module-reference-information.md

 {% endinfo_block %}

-* In case you don’t pass a currency, the currency configured as default is used.
+* In case you don't pass a currency, the currency configured as default is used.
-* If you pass a specific currency, it is used instead of the one that’s configured as default.
+* If you pass a specific currency, it is used instead of the one that's configured as default.

 **`MoneyFacade::formatWithSymbol()`**